gakkunn/Ex-Chrome-ChatGPT/README.md

 ## Overview

 A Chrome extension that makes ChatGPT easier to use with a keyboard-centric workflow.
-It provides safe send (Cmd/Ctrl+Enter), Vim-like scrolling, model-switching shortcuts, quick access to Temporary Chat, and UI cleanup—all in one package.
+It provides safe send (Cmd/Ctrl+Enter), Vim-like scrolling, model-switching shortcuts, chat pin/unpin, quick access to Temporary Chat, and UI cleanup—all in one package.
 You can toggle each feature on/off and customize shortcuts directly from the popup.

 This is an open-source extension implemented based on Chrome Extension Manifest v3.